Robinia pseudoacacia: Distribution

+The genus Robinia is native to North America, although traces of it are found in Eocene and Miocene rocks in Europe.

-The black locust is native to the eastern United States, but the exact native range is not accurately known as the tree has been cultivated and is currently found across the continent, in all the lower 48 states, eastern Canada, and British Columbia.
-The native range is thought to be two separate populations, one centered about the Appalachian Mountains, from Pennsylvania to northern Georgia, and a second westward focused around the Ozark Plateau and Ouachita Mountains of Arkansas, Oklahoma and Missouri.
+The species itself is native to the eastern United States, but its exact native range is not accurately known as it has been cultivated and is now found in all 48 lower states, British Columbia, and eastern Canada.
+The native range is thought to be two separate populations, one centered about the Appalachian Mountains from Pennsylvania to northern Georgia, and a second westward focused around the Ozark Plateau and Ouachita Mountains of Arkansas, Oklahoma and Missouri.

-Black locust's current range has been expanded by humans distributing the tree for landscaping and now includes Pakistan, India, Australia, Canada, China, Europe, Northern and South Africa, temperate regions in Asia, New Zealand, Southern South America.
+The tree has been naturalized in temperate North America, Eurasia, and Africa.
+Humans have distributed the tree for landscaping, with its range now including Canada, Southern South America, Europe, temperate regions in Asia (including China, India, and Pakistan), Northern and Southern Africa, Australia, and New Zealand.

 Ecology

 Black locust is a shade-intolerant species and therefore is typical of young woodlands and disturbed areas where sunlight is plentiful and the soil is dry.
 In this sense, black locust can be considered a weed tree.
 It also spreads by underground shoots or suckers, which contributes to the weedy character of this species.

 When growing in sandy areas this plant can enrich the soil by means of its nitrogen-fixing nodules, allowing other species to move in.
 On sandy soils black locust may replace other vegetation which cannot fix nitrogen.

 Black locust is a typical early successional plant, a pioneer species.
 It grows best in bright sunlight and does not handle shade well.
 It specializes in colonizing disturbed areas and edges of woodlots before it is eventually replaced with taller or more shade-tolerant species.
 It prefers dry to moist limestone soils but will grow on most soils as long as they are not wet or poorly drained.
 This tree tolerates a soil pH range of 4.6 to 8.2.
 Within its native range it will grow on soils of Inceptisols, Ultisols, and Alfisols groups, but does not do well on compacted, clayey or eroded soils.
 Black locust is a part of the Appalachian mixed mesophytic forests.

 Black locust is host to up to 67 species of lepidoptera, and provides valuable cover when planted on previously open areas.
 Its seeds are eaten by bobwhite quail and other game birds and squirrels.
 Woodpeckers may nest in the trunk since older trees are often infected by heart rot.
 The deeply grooved bark also makes it a preferred species for some bat roosts.